Dot-H/mydbg/README.md

 Commands
 --------

+    __NOTES:__

+        An argument inside brackets is optional.

+        The order of the arguments must be respected.
+If there are multiple optional arguments, every argument n must be given in order to put argument n + 1.

+        [PID] is by default the current pid
+        [ADDR] is by default the current address

     help    [CMD]   Print documentation for every command if no argument is specified.
-Otherwise, print the documentation of command in argument.
+Otherwise, print the documentation of command in argument

-    quit            Quit mydbg.
+    quit            Quit mydbg

     run     [...]
 Run the currently loaded binary if no argument given.
-                    Otherwise, the currennt binary is run with the given arguments.
+                    Otherwise, the currennt binary is run with the given arguments

     file    FILE [...]
-                    Load binary given as first argument and store the rest of the arguments in order to run the binary with it later.
+                    Load binary given as first argument and store the rest of the arguments in order to run the binary with it later

     attach  PID     Attach to the process pointed by pid

+    info_memory
+            [PID]   Print /proc/[PID]/maps

-    info_process    Print all the running process.
+    info_process    Print all the running process

     info_regs       Print the registers of the current process

     info_header     Print the elf header of the current loaded file

+    backtrace
+            [PID]   Print the call stack from the current addr

-    break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise.
+    break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise

     tbreak  [ADDR]  Put a temporary breakpoint on the address in argument if any and on the current address otherwise.
-A temporary is hit only one time before being trash.
+A temporary is hit only one time before being trash

-    breakf  FUNC  Put a breakpoint on the address of the function given in argument.
+    breakf  FUNC  Put a breakpoint on the address of the function given in argument

     breaks  SYSNO   Put a breakpoint at the entry of the syscall number given in argument.
 The debugger will also stop the process when